 At Children’s Hospital & Medical Center, we strive to provide nurses with excellent, comprehensive, education and training.
 We are committed to ensuring that you are part of a program that meets your individual needs and interests.

-That is why our Nurse Residency Program offers three tracks for residents to choose from: Ambulatory or Hospital or Home Healthcare.
-The Ambulatory Track is for graduate nurses who have a Bachelor of Science in Nursing, and are looking to practice pediatric nursing in an outpatient specialty or primary care setting.
+That is why our Nurse Residency Program offers two tracks for residents to choose from: Ambulatory or Hospital.
+The Ambulatory Track is for graduate nurses who have an Associate or Bachelor of Science in Nursing, and are looking to practice pediatric nursing in an outpatient specialty or primary care setting.

 Program Structure & Curriculum